particle-iot/docs/src/content/reference/SDKs/android.md

 ### List Devices
-List the devices that belong to currently logged-in user, and find a specific device by name:
+List the devices that belong to the currently logged-in user, and find a specific device by name:

 ```java
 List<ParticleDevice> devices = ParticleCloudSDK.getCloud().getDevices();